-K Stryn Uses, Dosage, Side Effects, Food Interaction and all others data.
+K Stryn Uses, Dosage, Side Effects and more

 K Stryn acts by a cumulative process throughout the gastrointestinal tract, removing potassium ions which are excreted in the feces.
 K Stryn passes through the colon and comes into contact with fluids containing increased amounts of potassium.
 The result is that potassium is taken up in increasing amounts in exchange for calcium ions.
 The length of time K Stryn remains in the body is a decisive factor in its effectiveness.
 For this reason oral administration is more effective than rectal administration